carloscaetano/skeleton-images/README.md

-# Skeleton Images Representation (SkeleMotion)
+# Skeleton Images Representation (SkeleMotion and TSRJI)

-This repository holds the skeleton image representation codes for the paper
+This repository holds the skeleton image representation codes for the papers

 >
 **SkeleMotion: A New Representation of Skeleton Joint Sequences Based on Motion Information for 3D Action Recognition**,